Skip to content

 A Claude Code PostToolUse hook auto-formatting an edited source file with Prettier the moment the agent saves it

 For heavier setups — logging every Bash command to an audit file, re-injecting context after compaction, or blocking rm -rf outright — the ingredients are the same three parts in different arrangements.
 The full Claude Code CLI documentation has the complete event catalogue when you outgrow these three.
+Every hook still needs a session you started, though — for work that should kick off on its own clock, Claude Code's scheduled cloud routines run a saved prompt on a schedule, an API call, or a GitHub event.

 Claude Code pre and post hooks: the difference